New Caledonia Rainforests

 States: New Caledonia (France)

-The haunting 15-minute long duets of the endemic kagu, a large, peculiar crested ground bird, in the early morning of New Caledonia’s rainforests drive home how unique nature is on this island.
+The haunting 15-minute long duets of the endemic kagu, a large, peculiar crested ground bird, in the early morning of New Caledonia’s rainforests, drive home how unique nature is on this island.
 The long isolation of this group of South Pacific islands―an errant chunk of ancient Gondwanaland consisting of New Caledonia and Loyalty Islands―has driven the evolution of a biota that is globally distinctive, from species to whole families, as well as unique adaptations.
-Here, trees bleed heavy-metal sap when cut and crows use twig tools to pry grubs from wood.
-The larger fauna once was dominated by snail-eating land crocodiles and giant horned tortoises, though all are extinct now after the first wave of humans arrived a few thousand years ago.
+Here, trees bleed heavy metal sap when cut, and crows use twig tools to pry grubs from wood.
+The larger fauna once was dominated by snail-eating land crocodiles and giant horned tortoises, though all are extinct after the first wave of humans arrived a few thousand years ago.

 The flagship species of the New Caledonia Rainforests ecoregion is the kagu.
-Image credit: Frank Wouters, Creative Commons
+Image credit: Wikpedia, Frank Wouters (CC by 2.0)

 The climate of the islands is tropical, with highly seasonal rainfall influenced by eastern trade winds.
-Rainfall averages about 1,500 mm yearly on the Loyalty Islands, 2,000 mm at low elevations on eastern Grand Terre, and 2,000–4,000 mm at high elevations on Grand Terre.
-The forests are made up of laurel-leaved evergreen hardwood trees, reaching up to 40 m in height.
+Rainfall averages about 1,500 millimeters yearly on the Loyalty Islands, 2,000 mm at low elevations on eastern Grand Terre, and 2,000–4,000 millimeters at high elevations on Grand Terre.
+The forests comprise laurel-leaved evergreen hardwood trees reaching up to 40 meters in height.

 Driven by extensive logging and mining, the New Caledonia Rain Forests have suffered large losses of native habitat.
-They once covered 70% of the island but are down to 20%.
-Man-made wildfires as well as introduced rats, feral dogs, deer, goats, and pigs greatly damage natural habitats and undermine native species populations.
-The invasive Neotropical ant (Wassmannia auropunctata) is killing native lizards and invertebrates over wide areas.
+They once covered 70% of the island but are down to 20 percent.
+Man-made wildfires, alongside the introduction of rats, feral dogs, deer, goats, and pigs, greatly damage natural habitats and undermine native species populations.
+The invasive Neotropical ant (Wassmannia auropunctata) kills native lizards and invertebrates over wide areas.

-The Rivière Bleue Park is one of the larger reserves protecting sizeable areas of rainforest and maquis shrubalnds.
-Twenty-two Key Biodiversity Areas (KBA) have been delineated within New Caledonia, covering an area of 7,693 km2, and 42% of the New Caledonian territory.
-Small scattered and isolated KBA patches were identified and declared as candidate KBAs, covering 370 km2 and a small percentage of 2% of the territory.
-Even small and scattered habitats are important for conservation in this ecoregion where many species are highly localized in their distribution and may be globally unique taxa.
+The Rivière Bleue Park is one of the larger reserves protecting sizeable areas of rainforest and maquis shrublands.
+Twenty-two Key Biodiversity Areas (KBA) have been delineated within New Caledonia, covering an area of 7,693 square kilometers and 42 percent of the New Caledonian territory.
+Small scattered and isolated KBA patches were identified and declared as candidate KBAs, covering 370 square kilometers and a small percentage of 2 percent of the territory.
+Even small and scattered habitats are important for conservation in this ecoregion, where many species are highly localized in their distribution and may be globally unique taxa.

 1. Bouchet PH, T Jaffré, JM Veillon.
 1995.
 Plant extinction in New Caledonia: protection of sclerophyll forests urgently needed.
 Biodiversity and Conservation 4:415-428.